Rob Gregory | Author

-Born in the wilds of Bristol, England, in the mid-seventies, Rob bravely battled school and an unusually high number of bad haircuts to emerge relatively unscathed with a basic, but well-loved education tucked under his arm.
-Using this in much the same way as a thief uses his favourite crowbar, he wormed his way into Reading University (which is quite appropriate for a writer) and studied Biology (which is not).
-Having gained a slightly broader education and a fondness for old buildings, he shimmied his way up the well-trodden towpath to Oxford, where he locked himself in a broom cupboard for three years and emerged with a PhD, having still not written any substantive works of fiction, despite what critics of his thesis might say.
+Born in the wilds of Bristol, England, in the mid-nineteen seventies, Rob Gregory bravely battled school and an unusually high number of bad haircuts to emerge relatively unscathed with a basic, but well-loved education, tucked under his arm.
+Using this in much the same way as a thief uses his favourite crowbar, he wormed his way into Reading University – which is quite appropriate for a writer – and studied Biology – which is not!

-Following those halcyon years, he set off with reckless abandon to seek his fortune among the glittering lights and gold-paved streets of London, where he promptly fell in with a pioneering internet TV company.
-It was a wild and passionate affair, involving late nights, alcohol and playing around with expensive televisual equipment, but alas, it was not to be and he was run out of Chiswick by a band of howling warrior maidens from the BBC.
+Following those halcyon years, he set off with reckless abandon to seek his fortune among the glittering lights and gold-paved streets of Londinium, where he promptly fell in with a pioneering Internet TV company, called NOW.com.
+It was a wild and passionate affair, involving late nights, plenty of alcohol and playing around with expensive televisual equipment.
+But alas, it was not to be and he was run out of Chiswick a little over a year later, by a band of howling warrior maidens from the BBC.

 Never one to stop running, he fled across the continents, ending up in New Zealand, where he found excitement in the windy nether regions of the capital, Wellington and solace in the welcoming arms of the Waikato – definitely not the capital.
 It was there that he finally put finger to keyboard and wrote his first book, Death and the Schoolboy, which was put onto a 3.5″ floppy disk and promptly forgotten about.
 However, the deed was done and no matter how hard he tried to ignore the urge, even focusing for more than a decade on a glittering career in farm animal welfare, the need to write became ever stronger.